Chapter 1: The Letter

 In ninety-five out of a hundred, the first magical manifestation of power happens by the age of thirteen. — Emerging Wizardry, Volume 91, Issue 6

 Sheepishly, she lowered her hand and hid it behind her back.
 She knew that it wouldn’t erase the sight of her dark skin or green eyes, but there wasn’t anything else she could do.
-Her mother said Kanéko was the color of farming soil mixed with desert rust, and in a land of pale-skinned folk, there was no hiding her heritage.
+Her mother said Kanéko was the color of farming soil mixed with desert rust, and in a land of pale-skinned folk, there was no hiding that heritage.

 “Back off,” snapped the courier.
 He clutched the bundle of letters tight to his chest.

-Kanéko glanced at the papers and envelopes in his hand.
+Kanéko glanced at the papers and envelopes in his arms.
 The top one held the seal of the Royal Academy of Knights.
 Her heart beat faster.
 She had been waiting weeks for it to arrive and she couldn’t wait to read it.
 Despite the courier’s expression, she decided to try again.
 “I-I can take them.
 It’s okay.
-I’m Lurkuklan’s daughter.”
+I’m Bartim Lurkuklan’s daughter.”

 She gestured toward the keep.
 The copper embroidery on her sleeve matched her hair and sparkled in the sun.
 “Come on, I’ll take you to my father.”

-Sandy, an insult for those who came from the desert.
 Kanéko couldn’t find the words to tell him she was only desert on her mother’s side.
 He wouldn’t believe that she had never left her father’s lands, much less had ever seen the vast Mifuno Desert.